csihar/miniaddress/readme.txt

 ---- Thu 8/29/2013:
 1. Implement a delete_house command.
 2. For the delete_house command, when deleting a house, also delete the owner if they own no other houses.
+10. Add id=[n] to the output for each record, where id is the primary key for the record.